grafana/k6-learn/Modules/Dynamic correlation in k6.md

 console.log(csrfToken);
 ```

 The first line parses the HTML response body and looks for the value of an `input` element with a `name` equal to `csrftoken`.
-Run the script to see if the value of `csrfToken` looks right, and you should get something like this:
+Run the script to see if the value of `csrfToken` looks right.
+You should get something like this:

 ```js
 INFO[0001] NDExODkxOTcz                                  source=console